 Labor and Delivery Safety Precautions During COVID-19

 We know this is a very special time in your life, and these are also difficult times with the current pandemic.
 You may be wondering what your care will look like and if things will be different.
-We want you to know that our team is here to care for you and your family.
+We want you to know that our labor and delivery team is here to care for you and your family.

 Some things have changed to keep you and your family safe during this time.
 We have developed protocols in coordination with the infectious diseases team and other specialists, including from other prestigious healthcare institutions from Boston, New York and Texas, to provide the safest and most evidence-driven care for all our patients during the pandemic.

 When you arrive, you and your support person must both wear a mask when in the hospital.
 This is recommended by the CDC and the hospital has put this in place to keep everyone safe when they are here.

 We are testing every patient in Labor and Delivery for COVID-19.
 This is very important for you and your family to make sure you get the care you need during and after your delivery.
 If you test positive, we will talk with you about the next steps and what we recommend for you.